Aleksey Alchevsky: Biography

 In 1879 Alchevsky established the Alekseyevskoye Mining Society (principal capital 2,000,000 rubles) that possessed the richest deposits of anthracite coal in Slavyanoserbsk uezd.
 In 1900 the company extracted some 45 million poods of coal, becoming the third company in the Donbass region by volume of extracted coal.
-Alchevsky also initiated the construction of the metallurgical factories of the Donets-Yuryevka Metallurgical Society (1895, principal capital 8 million rubles) near train station Yuryevka (today Komunarsk train station in Alchevsk, Alchevsk Metallurgical Complex) and the Russian Providence Society near Mariupol (today part of Illich Steel and Iron Works).
+Alchevsky also initiated the construction of the metallurgical factories of the Donets-Yuryevka Metallurgical Society (1895, principal capital 8 million rubles) near train station Yuryevka (today Komunarsk train station in Alchevsk, Alchevsk Metallurgical Complex) and of the Russian Providence (Russkii Providans) joint-stock company near Mariupol (today part of Illich Steel and Iron Works).
 By 1900 his fortune neared 30 million rubles.

-In 1899 along with his wife Khrystyna Zhuravlyova he built the first monument to Taras Shevchenko, however due to the anti-Ukrainian Russian policy the monument-bust was established at a backyard of their personal mansion (built by Alexei Beketov) on Mironositskii pereulok (today Zhon Myronosyts' street) in Kharkov.
+In 1899 along with his wife Khrystyna Zhuravlyova he built the first monument to Taras Shevchenko, however due to the anti-Ukrainian Russian policy the monument-bust was established at a backyard of their personal mansion (built by Alexei Beketov) in Kharkov.
 The monument was made out of white marble by the Russian sculptor Vladimir Beklemishev.
-After the death of Aleksey Alchevsky the mansion was sold and the monument removed by authorities, eventually ending up in the Taras Shevchenko National Museum in Kyiv.
+After the death of Aleksey Alchevsky, the mansion was sold and the monument removed by authorities, eventually ending up in the Taras Shevchenko National Museum in Kyiv.
+Churches, hospitals, libraries, and Sunday schools were built in Sumy at his expense.
+Given his funding of Ukrainian national initiatives, it is said that Alchevsky's wife called him a ‘fanatical Ukrainian’.

 After failing to obtain financial help from the Ministry of Finance during the 1899-1902 economic crisis, Alchevsky jumped under a train on 20 May 1901 at the Tsarskoselsky railway station in Saint Petersburg.